Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Discussion

 \subsection{Limitations}

 While our method amortizes the cost of simulations and of training, it still requires another method to sample from the posterior distribution.
-We used multi-chain slice-sampling \citep{neal2003slice}, but other methods such as variational inference could also be employed \citep{wiqvist2021sequential,gloeckler2022variational}.
+We used multi-chain slice-sampling \citep{neal2003slice} for efficiency, but any other MCMC algorithm, as well as variational inference, could also be employed \citep{wiqvist2021sequential,gloeckler2022variational}.
 While sampling incurs an additional cost, this cost is generally small in comparison to potentially expensive simulations.

 In addition, our method can perform inference for distance functions which can be written as expectations over the likelihood.
 As we demonstrated, this applies to many popular and widely used distances.
 Our method can, however, not be applied to arbitrary distance functions (e.g., the minimum distance between all simulator samples and the observation).
-We note that, while the distances we investigated here are certainly useful to practioners, they do not necessarily fulfill the criterion of being `proper' scoring rules \citep{gneiting2007strictly,pacchiardi2021generalized}.
+While the distances we investigated here are certainly useful to practioners, they do not necessarily fulfill the criterion of being `proper' scoring rules \citep{gneiting2007strictly,pacchiardi2021generalized}.
+Furthermore, we note that the cost functions considered here by default give rise to unnormalized generalized likelihoods.
+Therefore, depending on whether the user aims to approximate the generalized posterior given the normalized or unnormalized likelihood, different MCMC schemes should be used in conjunction with ACE (standard MCMC vs. doubly-intractable MCMC, e.g., the Exchange algorithm \citep{murray2012exchange}).

-Lastly, in comparison to `standard' SBI, GBI introduces an additional hyperparameter to the inference procedure, the inverse temperature $\beta$.
+Compared to `standard' SBI, GBI introduces an additional hyperparameter to the inference procedure, the inverse temperature $\beta$.
 This hyperparameter has to be set by the user and its choice strongly affects inference behaviour: low values of $\beta$ will include regions of parameter-space whose data do not necessarily match the observation closely, whereas high values of $\beta$ constrain the parameters to only the best-fitting parameter values.
-Our method is amortized over $\beta$, which makes exploration of different $\beta$ values possible, and which could simplify automated methods for setting $\beta$, similar to work where $\beta$ is taken as the exponent of the likelihood function \citep{wu2023comparison}.
+While we provide heuristics for selecting $\beta$, we acknowledge the inconvenience of an additional hyperparameter.
+However, our method is amortized over $\beta$, which makes exploration of different $\beta$ values possible, and which could simplify automated methods for setting $\beta$, similar to works where $\beta$ is taken as the exponent of the likelihood function \citep{wu2023comparison}.